gsanroma/nimg-scripts/README.md

 * `threshold_probmaps.py`: Thresholds label probability maps and outputs binary segmentations
 * `warp_atlases_to_target.py`: Warp atlas images in a directory to a target image using given linear and/or deformable transforms.
 Optionally, the target can be warped to atlases with the --inverse flag.
 * `warp_to_template.py`: Warp images to template space.
 Optionally, the inverse transformation can be done

+## License
+License for this software package: BSD 3-Clause License.
+A copy of this license is present in the root directory